 - Have a minimum of 2 semesters enrolled in the Honors College

-- Apply in your sophomore year, usually in your third semester
+- Apply in the sophomore year, usually in the fall semester

 - Complete at FIU at least one Biology course, and three additional courses in either Biology, Chemistry, Physics, and/or Math (BCPM)